hs950559/coryrylan.com/_posts/2016-09-19-build-a-angular-modal-dialog-with-angular-animate.md

 The Angular Animation is based on the Web Animation API instead of traditional CSS.
 This allows fine grain control of our animation timing in JavaScript and great performance.
 The first line we have a trigger value: `dialog`.
 This is the value that matches the `[@dialog]` property in our template.
-When the trigger is seen in the template Angular will apply the animation.
+When the trigger is seen in the template Angular will apply the animation to that element.

 Next is the `transition` function.
 This takes in a value of how the animation should occur.
 In our example we are using the `*` wildcard syntax which means in any state change of the applied element it should